Superparamagnetic relaxometry: Superparamagnetic nanoparticles for SPMR applications

-For magnetite, this requires a particle diameter of ~25 nm.
-The NP also require high monodispersity around this diameter as NP a few nm below this value will decay too fast and a few nm above will decay too slowly to fit into the time window of the measurement.
+For magnetite, this requires a particle diameter of ~ 25 nm.
+The NP also require high monodispersity around this diameter as NP a few nm below this value will decay too fast and a few nanometres above will decay too slowly to fit into the time window of the measurement.

 The value of the time constant, τN, depends on the method of fabrication of the NP.
 Different chemical procedures will produce slightly different values as well as different NP magnetic moments.
 Equally important characteristics of the NP are monodispersity, single domain character, and crystalline structure.

 Magnetizing field and magnetic sensors

 A system of magnetic coils are used for magnetizing the NP during SPMR measurements such as those used for medical research applications.
 The subject of investigation may be living cell cultures, animals, or humans.
 The optimum magnitude of the magnetizing field will saturate the NP magnetic moment, although physical coil size and electrical constraints may be the limiting factor.

 The use of magnetizing fields that provide a uniform field across the subject in one direction is desirable, as it reduces the number of variables when solving the inverse electromagnetic problem to determine the coordinates of NP sources in the sample.
 A uniform magnetizing field may be obtained with the use of Helmholtz coils.

 The magnetizing field is applied for a sufficient time to allow the NP dipole moment to reach its maximum value.
 This field is then rapidly turned off > 1 msec, followed by a short duration to allow for any induced currents from the magnetizing field pulse to die away.
 Following this, the sensors are turned on and measure the decaying field for a sufficient time to obtain an accurate value of the decay time constant; 1–3 s.
-Magnetizing fields of ~5 mT for a Helmholtz coil of 1 m in diameter are used.
+Magnetizing fields of ~ 5 mT for a Helmholtz coil of 1 m in diameter are used.

 The magnetic sensors that measure the decaying magnetic fields require high magnetic field sensitivity in order to determine magnetic moments of NP with adequate sensitivity.
 SQUID sensors, similar to those used in magnetoencephalography are appropriate for this task.
 Atomic magnetometers also have adequate sensitivity.

 Unshielded environments reduce expense and provide greater flexibility in location of the equipment but limit the sensitivity of the measurement to ~ 1 pT.
 This is offset by reducing the effect of external electromagnetic noise with noise reduction algorithms.

 A contour map of the decaying magnetic fields is used to localize the sources containing bound NP.
 This map is produced from the field distribution obtained from an array of SQUID sensors, multiple positions of the sources under the sensors, or a combination of both.
 The magnetic moments of the sources is obtained during this procedure.